yumiai/yumiai.github.io/posts/fifthpost.md

 ---
-title: This is the fifth post (in draft).
+title: The fifth post.
-description: This post shouldn't be visible in production
+description: This is a post on our Blog about stuff.
-date: 2021-01-01
+date: 2023-07-02
+draft: true
 tags:
-  - second-tag
+  - firth-tag
-draft: true
 ---
 To see this post, run `lume --dev`